mechabubba/bear/README.md

 # Sandplate (Initial Development)

-Sandplate is a boilerplate/template [discord.js](https://discord.js.org) bot, and can be used as a base to expand upon.
+Sandplate is an opinionated boilerplate/template [discord.js](https://discord.js.org) bot, and can be used as a base to expand upon.

 It's purpose is to cover all the "basics" of a discord bot's internals, such as, but not limited to: